insanity54/ld47/README.md

 # GRID vs. Gaia Rulebook

-A 2 player spell casting game made during Ludum Dare 47
+A 2 player combatative spell casting board game made during [Ludum Dare](https://ldjam.com/) 47

-Theme: Stuck in a loop

-Stuck in a ... time loop?

 ## Lore

-A great war between Magic and Science has broken out.
+> A great war between Magic and Science has broken out.
 Many low-level ESPers and mages are suddenly thrown into combat, but there's a problem.
 Nobody knows any spells with which to attack or defend!
 It is your job as either a soldier of science, or a mongering mage to destroy the enemy and preserve your faction's dogmatic way of life.

 ## Factions